What Are Lysins?

 Lysin Discovery Platform

-We have acquired worldwide exclusive rights to nine lysins discovered by Dr. Vincent Fischetti at The Rockefeller University.
-Each lysin targets specific gram-positive bacteria, including Staph aureus, pneumococcus, group B streptococcus, enterococcus and anthrax.
+We have acquired worldwide exclusive rights to nine lysins discovered at The Rockefeller University.
+Each lysin targets specific gram-positive bacteria, including Staph aureus, Streptococcus pneumoniae, Enterococcus faecalis, Group B streptococcus and Bacillus anthracis.

 Lysin Mechanism of Action